Nicolás Peranic

-Nicolás Aldo Peranic (born 2 June 1985) is an Argentine-Chilean footballer who plays for the Primera Division club Deportes Limache as goalkeeper.
+Nicolás Aldo Peranic (born 2 June 1985) is an Argentine-Chilean footballer who plays as goalkeeper for Chilean club San Luis de Quillota.

 Career

 Peranic spent two seasons with Universidad Católica in the Chilean Primera División until December 2023.

 In 2024, Peranic joined O'Higgins.
 The next year, he switched to Deportes Limache.

+On 18 December 2025, Peranic signed with San Luis de Quillota.

 Personal life

 Peranic is of Croatian descent since his grandfather, Dinko Ante Peranić, came to Argentina from Yugoslavia in the middle of the 20th century and made his home in Chaco Province, changing his name to Domingo Antonio Peranic.

 Both Peranic and his wife graduated as PE teachers.

 Peranic holds dual Argentine-Chilean citizenship since he received his naturalization certificate in July 2022.